Based on Luke 14:15-24

 Neighbors began arriving around noon and were seated at the table.
 Additional tables had been set up for the children.
 Gary, Janet and their three children were seated along with Marta, Hector and their son.
 They had just emigrated from Mexico.
 Also, seated at the table were Mason and Phoebe from Nigeria.
 They were expecting their first child in February.
 They had emigrated to the U.S. to attend college and then Mason began working for a local corporation.
 Also, seated at the table, Verona, an elderly woman who had originally come from Lebanon many years ago.
 She had brought, Baklava, a dessert to share.
 Then next to Verona, Marcus, an elderly African American man who would frequently sit outside on his porch and visit with neighbors who walked by.
 Also, Jay and Jen, originally from Japan.
 They had children away in college and wanted to visit with neighbors who had frequently come to their restaurant for dinner.
 And seated next to them Ravi and Esther, originally from India.
 Both were medical students and interns at the hospital.

-“Before we begin our meal,” Eunice said.
-“Want to thank you all for coming to celebrate the harvest with me.
+Eunice stood at the head of the table preparing to serve the meal.
+“Before we begin, want to thank you all for coming to celebrate the harvest with me.
 Reminds me of a something Jesus has taught us in the Bible.
 In the Kingdom of God, everyone is invited.
 But not everyone accepts the invitation.
 God has provided his only Son, the perfect Son of God as a sacrifice to atone for our sin.
-The atoning blood of Jesus is offered to all.
-Everyone who believes in Christ’s shed blood for cleansing of sin is given life with God forever and one day will have a place at the table, the wedding feast with Christ in heaven.
+Salvation is offered to all.
+Everyone who believes in Christ’s shed blood for cleansing of sin is given life with God forever and one day will have a place at the table, the celebration feast with Christ in heaven.
 We need bring nothing to the table except faith in Christ alone.
 This will be the greatest harvest celebration of all.
 A great harvest of souls for God through Christ.”

 This story is a fictionalization.
 Any mention of historical events, people and places are used fictitiously and any likeness to actual events, places or persons, living or dead, is entirely coincidental.